|

 DTaP-IPV-Hib-HB protects against diphtheria, tetanus, pertussis (whooping cough), polio,

-Haemophilus influenzae type B (Hib), and hepatitis B. Babies can get this vaccine starting at age 2 months.
+Haemophilus influenzae type B (Hib), and hepatitis B. As part of the routine immunization schedule, babies get this vaccine starting at age 2 months.

 -

-- Tdap protects against diphtheria, tetanus, and pertussis.
+- Tdap protects against tetanus, diphtheria, and pertussis.
 You can get it as a booster dose in Grade 9 and then every 10 years when you’re an adult.
-You should also get this vaccine every time you’re pregnant.
-You may get this vaccine if you’re not up-to-date with your diphtheria, tetanus, and pertussis immunizations.
-The Tdap vaccine was previously called the dTap vaccine
+This vaccine is also recommended every time you’re pregnant.
+You may get this vaccine if you’re not up-to-date with your tetanus, diphtheria, and pertussis immunizations.
+The Tdap vaccine used to be called the dTap vaccine.

 Can diphtheria antitoxin affect any vaccines I’ve had?